sematext/docs/docs/monitoring/index.md

-Welcome to SPM documentation\!
+Welcome to Sematext Monitoring documentation\!

-To use SPM go to <http://apps.sematext.com/> and on the left side you can go to specific pages to get a more information about using SPM.
+To start using Sematext Monitoring go to <http://apps.sematext.com/>.
+To learn more about Sematext Monitoring exlore the documentation via specific pages on the left.